 - Go back and click on Select which icons appear on the taskbar.

 After doing that, the Wi-Fi icon should always appear in your Taskbar.
 Sometimes your Wi-Fi icon might be missing because of your System icons settings.

-Solution 4 – Make sure that your wireless adapter appears in Device Manager
+4. Make sure that your wireless adapter appears in Device Manager

 - Open Device Manager.